-The classification of isentropic PV resulted in 16 clusters, set in a 4X4 hexagonal grid, where similar clusters are placed closer together in the SOM space.
-The identified mean PV patterns defining each cluster are displayed in Fig. 3, alongside the mean 500-hPa geopotential heights.
-The panel order represents each cluster location in the SOM space, i.e., the least similar clusters are placed farther apart in the SOM space, and more similar ones are placed adjacent to one another.
-Some clusters correspond to exotic upper-tropospheric PV structures, such as thin streamers and cut-offs, attributed to different Rossby-wave breaking (RWB) events.
+The classification of isentropic PV resulted in 16 clusters, set in a 4×4 hexagonal grid, where similar clusters are placed closer together in the SOM space.
+The identified mean PV patterns defining each cluster are displayed in Fig. 3, along-side the mean $500\,\mathrm{hPa}$ geopotential heights.
+The panel order represents each cluster location in the SOM space; i.e., the least similar clusters are placed farther apart in the SOM space, and more similar ones are placed adjacent to one another.
+Some clusters correspond to exotic upper-tropospheric PV structures, such as thin streamers and cutoffs, attributed to different Rossby-wave-breaking (RWB) events.
 Dotted regions indicate statistical significance, i.e., the main features by which the classification process is established.
-For instance, a high PV tongue to the west of a cut-off appears to define cluster 8, while a westward stretching PV streamer defines cluster 9, suggesting these clusters correspond to cyclonic or anticyclonic RWB lifecycles (Thorncroft et al., 1993), respectively.
-A southwesterly-oriented cut-off defines cluster 5, while a northerly thin streamer defines cluster 2, and so on.
+For instance, a high PV tongue to the west of a cutoff appears to define cluster 8, while a westward stretching PV streamer defines cluster 9, suggesting these clusters correspond to cyclonic and anticyclonic RWB life cycles (Thorncroft et al., 1993), respectively.
+A southwesterly oriented cutoff defines cluster 5, while a northerly thin streamer defines cluster 2, and so on.
 Together, the clusters illustrate a thematic separation of the PV continuum responsible for mistral events, and one can easily envision how the waves propagate by switching from one cluster to another.

-Upstream of the high-PV anomaly, most clusters exhibit an amplified ridge in the upper troposphere over the Atlantic, a common precursor for intense Mediterranean cyclones (Raveh-Rubin and Flaounas 2017).
-As expected, the primary mode of variance is in the seasonal cycle, manifested by the meridional shift of the dynamical tropopause (subsection 3.2).
+Upstream of the high-PV anomaly, most clusters exhibit an amplified ridge in the upper troposphere over the Atlantic, a common precursor for intense Mediterranean cyclones (Raveh-Rubin and Flaounas, 2017).
+As expected, the primary mode of variance is in the seasonal cycle, manifested by the meridional shift of the dynamical tropopause (Sect.
+3.2).
 Another mode apparently picked up by the SOM is evident when comparing clusters 12 and 16 to 11 and 15.
 Evidently, the SOM was able to distinguish between mountain-passed PV anomalies (11 and 15) and blocked ones (12 and 16), and the impact on the trough properties is evident by the tilting of the trough axis upon the passage across the Alps from NE to N, respectively.
-The standard deviation (STD) for the PV distribution within the clusters is presented in Fig. A2 in the appendix, emphasizing the different active regions between the clusters.
+The standard deviation (SD) for the PV distribution within the clusters is presented in Fig. A2 in the Appendix, emphasizing the different active regions between the clusters.

-Note that the composites presented on Fig. 3 each constitute ~100 days.
+Note that the composites presented on Fig. 3 each constitute $\sim 100\,\mathrm{d}$.
 While some variance within the clusters is inevitable, these composites help to illustrate the SOM clustering process, especially in statistically significant regions.
 Detailed features of the actual patterns, as picked up by the SOM, can be better understood by carefully examining the cluster members with respect to their mean values.
 Such examples are provided in Sect.
 3.6, aiding in establishing the cluster features, detailed in Table 1.